syoun602/kotlin-racingcar/README.md

 3. Use enum to calculate with two numbers
 4. Calculate according to given operands and operators in order
     - Throw `IllegalArgumentException` when division by 0

+## [Step 3] - Car Racing
+- Car
+  - Can move forward or stay still
+  - Moving policy - if random number is below 4, stay still, else move forward

+- Input
+  - Number of cars
+  - Number of rounds

+- Output
+  - Current state of the cars